Cloister (typeface): Metal type release

+ATF released a blackletter design under the name of "Cloister Black"; this and a set of Cloister Borders were the first ATF typefaces to use the name, before Cloister Old Style was released.
+ATF did not list Cloister Black as part of the later family.
+(Note: ATF's 1912 specimen booklet shows this period, with Cloister Black and Cloister Borders on sale but not the later Cloister family.)
+Later Cloister was released on hot metal typesetting machines such as that of Linotype, Intertype and Monotype, and additional weights were created for these.

 Digitisations

 LTC Goudy Initials, a modern digitisation of Frederic Goudy's Cloister Initials.

 A digitisation has been released by P22 and another by URW.
 Goudy's Cloister Initials, much esteemed in their own right, have also been digitised by P22 and by Dieter Steffmann.
 Cloister Black has also been digitised separately.